Situational Irony and Turning Identity Inside Out: A review of The Painted Bird

 This parallel between the boy’s sufferings and the war in the background is signified in the scene about the rabbit waking up half-dead as its skin is pulled half-off—the rabbit is literally inside-out.
 It alludes to the violence and death between the trials the boy faces outside of the camps and the implied horrors the Holocaust victims face inside the camps.
 The rabbit scene also assists in threatening the boy’s “efforts to construct a selfhood of his own”; the rabbit is “not one thing or another…she is not fur but a suffering subject, and thus an image for the boy of his own fragile state,” it is a “reminder that the inside is and outside are very distinct in the symbolic order, and seeing both” is traumatic for “the victim and the viewer” (Vice 87).

 The Painted Bird uses situational irony to validate the trauma endured by victims of bigotry outside of the concentration camps.
-It’s theme of disconnectedness between the boy and the outside world alludes to the struggle of identification for Holocaust survivors (and victims).
-The boy himself is the painted bird, stained with the markings of either Gypsy or Jew: “olive-skinned, dark-haired, and black-eyed” (Kosinski 1).
-He tries to return to the community, any community, just to be shunned and battered.
+It’s theme of disconnectedness between the boy and the outside world alludes to the self-reported struggle of identification for Holocaust survivors (and victims).
+The boy himself is the painted bird, perceived by the outer world as other through the markings of either “Gypsy” (a derogatory term for the Romani) or a Jewish person: “olive-skinned, dark-haired, and black-eyed” (Kosinski 1).
+The boy tries to return to the community, any community, only to be shunned and battered.
 And in the end, after he regains his speech, he realizes that “it matters little if one is mute; people did not understand one another anyway” because whether they “collided with or charmed one another, hugged or trampled one another” it didn’t matter because “everyone thought of only himself” (Kosinski 212).
 That realization is the point of the entire book.

 Eaglestone, Robert.
 The Holocaust and the Postmodern Oxford: Oxford University Press,2004, Print.